We may earn money or products from the companies mentioned in this post.

 Healthy Tofu Veggie Salad Bowl

-This sesame tofu is easily my favorite way to eat tofu – just lightly fried with a bit of sesame oil and soy sauce.
+This sesame tofu is easily my favorite way to eat tofu – just lightly fried with a bit of sesame oil.
 Those flavors together are a match made in heaven!
 I used House Foods extra-firm tofu for this recipe.

 Tofu can really be so flavorful if you properly press it and let it soak up all the flavors you cook it in.